XLin62/FuzzyChess/README.md

 Senior Capstone Project for Kennesaw State University

-TODO: (as of 11/9/20)
+TODO: (as of 11/17/2020)

-As of now - GUI is mostly complete and AI is needed to be worked on
+As of now - GUI is 95% complete and AI is needed to be worked on

 Game Logic -
- All logic is now sound - only updates to models package now is just some really minor tweaks to updating the board colors - other than that everything is in place completely to start GUI/AI
- -bugs: Currently capturing a leader for some reason when transferring members to kings corp removes king from its own corp
-        subturns working fine now however.
+As far as I know - everything works and there are no bugs

 GUI -
- Most functions of game work now in interface
- -extra themes/more sprites for user customization could be implemented possibly -animations between movements/captures like rooks firing arrows, knights charging, etc could be added -need howto page
+Still need to update rules page and add more themes to game AI timer runs smoothly and not too fast and waits for roll animation to continue its move list(I personally think) Possibly add a pvp option/or an ai vs ai option Animations for attacks are still a possibility

 AI -
-Basic AI completed - has scoring system to evaluate best moves Found in AI testing fork
+Basic AI completed - just picks random members from those available to it and then picks a random location from the generated moves/captures Need to further add complexity to the ai